Hello,

 command.- Run the

-command and follow the instructions displayed on the command line to change theroot
+passwdcommand and follow the instructions displayed on the command line to change therootpassword.

 Note that if the system is not writable, the passwd tool fails with the